ufidon/comsec/labs/lab06/README.md

 ## **Lab Prerequisites**
 - VirtualBox installed and configured with a **NAT network** where both virtual machines (VMs) are connected.
 - **Ubuntu Linux** and **Parrot Linux** VMs installed and properly connected to the same NAT network.
-- A basic understanding of IDS/IPS concepts and network monitoring.
+- A basic understanding of IDS concepts and network monitoring.

 ## **Lab Objectives**
 By the end of this lab, you will: